domitechnshimba/domitechnshimba/README.md

 - 🔭 I’m Founder Of [Coding Club](https://codingclub.me).
 - 🔭 I’m currently working on [Project Coordinator & Web Developer](https://locazm.com).
-- 🌱 I’m currently learning more about BlockChain.
+- 🌱 I’m currently learning more about Wordpress.
 - 👯 I’m looking to collaborate on [Youtube](https://youtube.com/mtechviral).
 - 🤔 I’m looking for help with VelocityX documentation.
 - 💬 Ask me about Flutter or any tech related stuff.